Redorb/galerts/README.md

 galerts
 =======

 Fork of Peter Sanchez's Python library for managing Google Alerts.
 Includes any fixes I find for the library not yet committed to the original branch.
+The library has also been ported to Python 3, but needs more testing.

 -----
 Intro